gh123man/Portal-Raycaster/README.md

 The **b** component is used just for measuring the height of the wall slice we need to draw proportional to the length of the ray.

+If you are sick of reading and want to see how this actually happens, [here is the code for all of the above](https://github.com/gh123man/Raycaster/blob/master/src/Game.kt#L111).

 ## Rendering

 Once the ray buffer is built via either hitting a non-portal wall, or hitting the cast depth limit, the ray buffer is drawn by the renderer.
 The renderer reads the ray buffer back to front and starts drawing the furthest away walls first.